Asphalt Xtreme: Gameplay

 The video game features a lineup of rally cars, monster trucks and muddy or snowy environments.
 While the controls were the same as the previous Asphalt games, the nitro and speed mechanics were changed.
 Instead of there being one single nitro bar, as in previous Asphalt games, there were three nitro "Segments", and using the extra nitro booster powerup, this number could be increased to four.
 Perfect Nitro was renamed to Long Nitro, and a new nitro boost called "triple nitro" activated all three or four bars at the same time for added speed.
 When a race started, the vehicles were given 2 nitro segments.
 Different types of vehicles acquire boost at different rates based on certain play styles.
 For example, buggies gained large amounts of nitro from performing airborne stunts, while SUVs performed drifts to maintain their nitro boost.
-Also, driving on water and rocks greatly decreased the speed of your vehicle, unlike other Asphalt games, where slowdown due to rocks and water was either mild or nonexistent, as with water in Asphalt 7, Asphalt 8, and Asphalt 9.
+Also, driving on water and rocks greatly decreased the speed of your vehicle, unlike other Asphalt games, where slowdown due to rocks and water was either mild or nonexistent, as with water in Asphalt 7, Asphalt 8, and Asphalt Legends Unite.

 Unlike the previous games, different types of vehicles had significant effects on gameplay.
 Lighter vehicles, such as buggies and rally cars, were generally aerodynamic and could pull off aerial stunts easily, while heavier vehicles, such as trucks and SUVs, struggled to perform the same tasks, and gained less boost as a result.
-This differed from previous Asphalt games, where the car’s speeds depended on their rank.
+This differed from previous Asphalt games, where the car's speeds depended on their rank.

 The Infected mode was also carried over from Asphalt 8, albeit with several changes.
 Compared to Asphalt 8, there are more ways to get infected in Asphalt Xtreme, but infected players started out with less time being infected; 20 seconds compared to 30 seconds.
 Players could extend their infected time by performing aerial stunts and drifting, something not possible in Asphalt 8.
-Also, when the infected timer ran out, players did not get a infection overload, unlike Asphalt 8, but rather lost their Infected state and gained a full tank of Nitro.
+Also, when the infected timer ran out, players did not get an infection overload, unlike Asphalt 8, but rather lost their Infected state and gained a full tank of Nitro.
 In both games, players could become infected again.

 There were thirty-five licensed cars initially available in Asphalt Xtreme, as well as thirty-one more cars added through updates.
 The cars were divided into five classes and seven categories, and their performance was determined by the Rank rating feature, carried over from Asphalt 8.
 Asphalt Xtreme featured five different locations at release, as well as three more locations added through updates.
 Each location featured multiple layouts.